jundalisay/superb/content/en/maharlika/laws/epira-irr/part-1/rule-04.md

 Area of a Distribution Utility where immediate extension of distribution line is not feasible;
-(tttt) “Wholesale Electricity Spot Market” or “WESM” refers to the Wholesale Electricity Spot Market to be created in accordance with the Act;
-(uuuu)
-“WESM Participants” refer to all Generation Companies, Distribution Utilities, Suppliers, Aggregators, End-users, the TRANSCO or its Buyer or Concessionaire, IPP Administrators, and other entities authorized by the ERC to participate in the WESM in accordance with the Act; and
+(tttt) “Wholesale Electricity Spot Market” or “WESM” refers to the Wholesale Electricity Spot Market to be created in accordance with the Act (uuuu) “WESM Participants” refer to all Generation Companies, Distribution Utilities, Suppliers, Aggregators, End-users, the TRANSCO or its Buyer or Concessionaire, IPP Administrators, and other entities authorized by the ERC to participate in the WESM in accordance with the Act
 (vvvv) “WESM Rules” refer to the detailed rules that govern the  administration and operation of the WESM.